Elizabeth Bowman

 Elizabeth Bowman (c.
-1677 – 1707) was an English stage actor of the seventeenth and early eighteenth century.
+1677 – 1707) was an English stage actress of the seventeenth and early eighteenth century.
 The daughter of Sir Francis Watson, 1st Baronet she was adopted by the actor manager Thomas Betterton.
-In 1692 she married John Bowman and began acting at Drury Lane the following year as Mrs Bowman.
+In 1692, she married John Bowman and began acting at Drury Lane the following year as Mrs Bowman.
 She was a member of the United Company until 1695 then joined Betterton's breakaway at the Lincoln's Inn Fields Theatre.